rubixchain/learn/content/ft.md

 ### Maximizing Value: The pivotal Role of RBT

-The native token RBT provides significant advantages in creating secondary fungible tokens (SFTs) within the Rubix network.
-Acting as a stable backing asset, RBT gives intrinsic value to each SFT, fostering trust and mitigating volatility, which makes SFTs appealing for trading.
-Additionally, RBT enables seamless transactions and enhances liquidity, allowing for efficient exchanges across various decentralized applications (DApps).
-Overall, RBT strengthens the market position of SFTs and contributes to a more efficient blockchain experience
+The native token RBT provides significant advantages in creating FTs within the Rubix network.
+Acting as a stable backing asset, RBT gives intrinsic value to each FT, fostering trust and mitigating volatility, which makes FTs appealing for trading.
+Additionally, RBT enables seamless transactions and enhances liquidity, allowing for efficient exchanges across various DApps.
+Overall, RBT strengthens the market position of FTs and contributes to a more efficient blockchain experience.

 ### Fractional Ownership and value: Enhancing Accessibility

-The fractional value of each secondary fungible token (SFT) enhances its utility within the Rubix network.
-The value is calculated by dividing the total native tokens used in creation by the number of SFTs issued.
-For instance, if 100 SFTs named Mango are created with 1 RBT, each Mango is valued at 0.01 RBT.
+The fractional value of each FT enhances its utility within the Rubix network.
+The value is calculated by dividing the total native tokens used in creation by the number of FTs issued.
+For instance, if 100 FTs named Mango are created with 1 RBT, each Mango is valued at 0.01 RBT.
 This fractional approach allows users to manage smaller asset portions, democratizing access to digital assets and facilitating broader participation in trading and investment while improving liquidity.

 ### Customizable Identity and Fixed Supply

-The fixed supply of secondary fungible tokens (SFTs) is crucial for market stability within the Rubix network.
+The fixed supply of FTs is crucial for market stability within the Rubix network.
 Users can define a specific total supply during creation, preventing inflation and fostering trust by establishing a clear limit on availability.
 Additionally, custom naming allows creators to tailor their tokens for specific applications or communities.
-This combination promotes broader adoption and utilization of SFTs across various decentralized applications (DApps).
+This combination promotes broader adoption and utilization of FTs across various DApps.

 ## Trasnfer of FTs

-Transferring secondary fungible tokens (SFTs) within the Rubix network is a highly efficient process that aligns with the transfer mechanisms of the native token RBT.
-Users can execute SFT transfers between Decentralized Identifiers (DIDs) by providing essential transaction details, such as the sender and receiver addresses, along with the name and quantity of SFTs involved.
-The transfer process employs a quorum consensus mechanism, which mandates that at least one-fifth of the total token value of the SFTs being transferred must be held by the validating quorum.
-This rigorous validation process ensures secure and reliable transactions, as validators confirm ownership and authorize the transfer before execution.
-By leveraging this sophisticated framework, SFT transfers not only enhance liquidity but also facilitate seamless interactions across various decentralized applications (DApps) within the Rubix ecosystem, ensuring a professional and user-centric experience.
+Transferring FTs within the Rubix network is a highly efficient process that aligns with the transfer mechanisms of the native token RBT.
+Users can execute FT transfers between DIDs by providing essential transaction details, such as the sender and receiver addresses, along with the name and quantity of FTs to be transferred.
+The transfer process employs a quorum consensus mechanism, which mandates that at least one-fifth of the total token value of the FTs being transferred must be held by the validating quorums.
+This rigorous validation process ensures secure and reliable transactions, as quorums confirm pledging and authorize the transfer before execution.
+By leveraging this sophisticated framework, FT transfers not only enhance liquidity but also facilitate seamless interactions across various DApps within the Rubix ecosystem, ensuring a professional and user-centric experience.